khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

   - spinner
 ---

 Breaking up lists and distributing the results either by the use of pagination or by infinite scroll helps the user parse a large number of items whenever there are too many results to show at once.
-We use both pagination and infinite scroll to segment results based on the user's task.
+We use both pagination and infinite scroll to segment results depending on the user’s task.

 ## Definitions

-**Pagination** breaks up results into several pages with controls for navigating to a specific page or to the next or previous pages.
+**Pagination** breaks up results into several pages with controls for navigating to a specific page and to the next or previous pages.

 **Infinite scroll** loads the next batch of items in a list once the user has reached the bottom of the page and thus removes the need for pagination.